Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: The

-where $Q_{idea}$ represents the task description.
 Inspired by the concept of gradually expanding an archive of ideas~\citep{zhang2023exploring,lu2024ai}, when a scientist $s_{i}$ at turn $k$ receives an existing idea from the previous response $R_{k,i-1}$, we retain the previously generated ideas along with their corresponding references from $B_{past}$.
 These are passed to the next agent, who can either refine the existing idea or propose a new one, depending on its choice.
-The prompt is represented as:
+The prompt $Q_{k,i}$ is represented as:

 Afterwards, the response of $S_i$ at turn $k$ can be represented as $R_{k,i}\sim P_{s_{i}}(\cdot|Q_{k,i})$.
 After $K$ turns of discussion, we retain the three ideas with the highest confidence and store them in the idea list $I$.